9001/copyparty/README.md

   * unless `--no-readme` is set: by uploading/modifying a file named `readme.md`
   * if `move` access is granted AND none of `--no-logues`, `--no-dot-mv`, `--no-dot-ren` is set: by uploading some .html file and renaming it to `.epilogue.html` (uploading it directly is blocked)

+other misc:

+* you can disable directory listings by giving accesslevel `g` instead of `r`, only accepting direct URLs to files
+  * combine this with volume-flag `c,fk` to generate per-file accesskeys; users which have full read-access will then see URLs with `?k=...` appended to the end, and `g` users must provide that URL including the correct key to avoid a 404

 ## gotchas